Take the First Step Toward Your Welding Career Now!

 There is a high need for welders as our nation’s infrastructure ages.
 Most welding jobs are found in the manufacturing sector with a concentration in transportation equipment, fabricated metal products, agricultural, mining, and farming machinery, and architectural and structural metals manufacturing.

-In 2022, welders made an average annual pay of $50,460, according to BLS.
+In 2023, welders made an average annual pay of $52,640, according to the Bureau of Labor Statistics.
 Pay is determined by various measures such as your skill level, which industry you are in, and the size of the company you work for.
+The top 10 percent of welders in 2023 earned $72,970 or more.

 STATE